Lynk expert network

 Lynk has done a number of fundraises over the years:

-- In June 2021, Lynk was rumored to be planning a Series C round of more than $30m, according to Mergermarket.
-As per April 2022, such a funding round has yet to be announced.
+In June 2021, Lynk was rumored to be planning a Series C round of more than $30m, according to Mergermarket.
+As of February 2023, such a funding round has yet to be announced.